praj-bellakka/tp/docs/UserGuide.md

 ### Weight Tracker

 #### Recording weight: `weight /set`
-Updates the user's current weight as well as their weight record for the day in the weight tracker.
+Updates your current weight as well as your weight record for the day in the weight tracker.

 Format: `weight /set WEIGHT`

 - `WEIGHT` is a positive number with 1 decimal place and cannot be above 500.0

 > **⚠️ Notes about recording weight**
->- If the user has already recorded their weight for the day, recording the weight again will override the previous weight record for the day instead of creating a new record.
+>- If you have already recorded your weight for the day, recording the weight again will override the previous weight record for the day instead of creating a new record.
 >- If `WEIGHT` is entered as a number with more than 1 decimal place, the trailing decimals
 > will be cut off (no rounding will take place).